LadyZeefa/Above-the-Clouds/README.md

 ##  Problems with Wabbajack

 There are a lot of different scenarios where _Wabbajack_ will produce an error.
-Re-run _Wabbajack_ before seeking assistance. _Wabbajack_ will only download and reinstall the bare minimum necessary to get the modlist working.
+Re-run _Wabbajack_ and read the information above before seeking assistance.

 **Could not download x:**